mlrun/mlrun/docs/data-management-and-versioning.md

                       labels={"class": "sklearn.linear_model.LogisticRegression"})
 ```

 Save the code above to `train_iris.py`.
 The following code loads the function and runs it as a job.
-See the [quick-start page](quick-start.html) for the details to create the project and artifacts path.
+See the [quick-start page](quick-start.html#mlrun-setup) to learn how to create the project and set the artifact path.

 ``` python
 from mlrun import code_to_function